 Ground Floor Arcade: 15' max; shall be sited in accordance with

 Diagram C and the Regulatory Plan..

-Upper Floor(s): terrace, or similar outdoor room Recessions shall not reduce the min lot coverage requirement for each floor level.
+Recessions shall not reduce the min lot coverage requirement for each floor level.

 Recessions shall not exceed 50% of the building frontage along a property or setback line for each floor level.